-The Performance Levels for tests based on the original Sunshine State Standards are as outlined:
+The fall and winter Performance Levels for Reading, Mathematics, and Science tests based on the Next Generation Sunshine State Standards (NGSSS) are as outlined:

-Performance Level Description Satisfactory Progress This student demonstrated a satisfactory level of achievement on the content focus of the Florida Sunshine State Standards assessed during this instructional period.
+Performance Level Description Satisfactory Progress This student demonstrated a satisfactory level of achievement on the content focus of the NGSSS assessed during this instructional period.
 To attain high levels of achievement in this content area, the student must receive continued instruction on the challenging content and skills across the benchmarks designated for this grade level.
-Limited Progress This student demonstrated a limited level of achievement on the content focus of the Florida Sunshine State Standards assessed during this instructional period.
+Limited Progress This student demonstrated a limited level of achievement on the content focus of the NGSSS assessed during this instructional period.
 To attain high levels of achievement in this content area, the student must receive targeted interventions and remediation in the areas of concern, and continued instruction on the challenging content and skills across the benchmarks designated for this grade level.
-Insufficient Progress This student demonstrated an insufficient level of achievement on the content focus of the Florida Sunshine State Standards assessed during this instructional period.
+Insufficient Progress This student demonstrated an insufficient level of achievement on the content focus of the NGSSS assessed during this instructional period.
 To attain high levels of achievement in this content area, the student must receive intensive interventions and remediation in the areas of concern, and continued instruction on the challenging content and skills across the benchmarks designated for this grade level.